deMouradeAlmeida/LAURA/README.md

 This is the list of the different packages/software you will have to install in order to use the tool.
-If you run into any problems, please contact Leandro de Almeida: monolipo.physics@gmail.com.
+If you run into any problems, please contact Bruno Lustosa or Leandro de Almeida.
-Any use or modification of this tool can be done, as long as the author is warned These instructions were adapted from Morisset, C 2017.
+Any use or modification of this tool can be done, as long as the author is warned. - UFRN 2018
-Collaboration fellows: Bruno Lustosa, Guilherme Monteiro - UFRN 2017

 In order to use our code, make sure you have python 3.x installed with the follow packages: scipy, numpy, matplotlib, kplr, peakutils, astropy and lmfit.
 Installing the